Combinatorial and Structural Results for gamma-Psi-dimensions: Proofs of the Combinatorial Results

 Let $\Psi$ be a family of mappings from $\mathcal{Y}$ into $\left \{ -1, 0, 1 \right \}$.
-A subset $s_{\mathcal{Z}^n} = \left \{ z_i = \left ( x_i, y_i \right ): \; 1 \leqslant i \leqslant n \right \}$ of $\mathcal{Z}$ is said to be {\em strongly $\Psi$-shattered} by $\mathcal{F}$ if there is a vector $\boldsymbol{\psi}_n = \left ( \psi^{\left ( i \right )} \right )_{1 \leqslant i \leqslant n} \in \Psi^n$ satisfying $\left ( \psi^{\left ( i \right )} \left ( y_i \right ) \right )_{1 \leqslant i \leqslant n} = \mathbf{1}_n$, and a vector $\mathbf{b}_n = \left ( b_i \right )_{1 \leqslant i \leqslant n} \in \left \llbracket -M_{\mathcal{F}} + 1; M_{\mathcal{F}} - 1 \right \rrbracket^n$ such that, for every vector $\mathbf{s}_n = \left ( s_i \right )_{1 \leqslant i \leqslant n} \in \left \{ -1, 1 \right \}^n$, there is a function $f_{\mathbf{s}_n} \in \mathcal{F}$ satisfying
+A subset $s_{\bar{\mathcal{Z}}^n} = \left \{ z_i = \left ( x_i, y_i \right ): \; 1 \leqslant i \leqslant n \right \}$ of $\bar{\mathcal{Z}}$ is said to be {\em strongly $\Psi$-shattered} by $\mathcal{F}$ if there is a vector $\boldsymbol{\psi}_n = \left ( \psi^{\left ( i \right )} \right )_{1 \leqslant i \leqslant n} \in \Psi^n$ satisfying $\left ( \psi^{\left ( i \right )} \left ( y_i \right ) \right )_{1 \leqslant i \leqslant n} = \mathbf{1}_n$, and a vector $\mathbf{b}_n = \left ( b_i \right )_{1 \leqslant i \leqslant n} \in \left \llbracket 0; M_{\mathcal{F}} - 1 \right \rrbracket^n$ such that, for every vector $\mathbf{s}_n = \left ( s_i \right )_{1 \leqslant i \leqslant n} \in \left \{ -1, 1 \right \}^n$, there is a function $f_{\mathbf{s}_n} \in \mathcal{F}$ satisfying

-The {\em strong $\Psi$-dimension} of $\mathcal{F}$, denoted by $\text{S-}\Psi\text{-dim} \left ( \mathcal{F} \right )$, is the maximal cardinality of a subset of $\mathcal{Z}$ strongly $\Psi$-shattered by $\mathcal{F}$, if such maximum exists.
-Otherwise, $\mathcal{F}$ is said to have infinite strong $\Psi$-dimension. \end{definition} In what follows, the finiteness of the domain is simply obtained by application of a restriction to the data at hand.
+The {\em strong $\Psi$-dimension} of $\mathcal{F}$, denoted by $\text{S-}\Psi\text{-dim} \left ( \mathcal{F} \right )$, is the maximal cardinality of a subset of $\bar{\mathcal{Z}}$ strongly $\Psi$-shattered by $\mathcal{F}$, if such maximum exists.
+Otherwise, $\mathcal{F}$ is said to have infinite strong $\Psi$-dimension. \end{definition} In what follows, the finiteness of the domain is simply obtained by application of a restriction to an appropriately chosen set of data points.
 As for the finiteness of the codomain, it results from the application of the following discretization operator.

 \begin{definition}[$\eta$-discretization operator, Definition~33 in \citealp{Gue07b}] Let $\mathcal{F}$ be a class of functions from $\mathcal{T}$ into the interval $\left [ M_{\mathcal{F}-}, M_{\mathcal{F}+} \right ]$.
 For $\eta \in \mathbb{R}_+^*$, define the {\em $\eta$-discretization} as an operator on $\mathcal{F}$ such that: